abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 #### Timing contrains met after running CTS
 ![image](https://user-images.githubusercontent.com/120498080/215356354-1b3d382c-237a-4a73-97eb-414e4151ab91.png)

-- This will create `picorv32a.cts.def` and `picorv32a.cts.def.png`woll be created at
+- This will create `picorv32a.cts.def` and `picorv32a.cts.def.png` file at

 > /home/abhinavprakash1999/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/29-01_16-21/results/cts/

+- This will also create `picorv32a.synthesis_cts.v` and `picorv32a.cts.def.png` file at this location which contains information about new netlist generated(like extra buffers added during CTS)

+> /home/abhinavprakash1999/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/29-01_16-21/results/synthesis/

 #### The `picorv32a.cts.def.png` file